ucarion/http_replayer/README.md

 unique contexts allows you to use multiple `http_replayer` sessions concurrently.

-In the example above, because we passed `"example"` as the context, the HTTP request and response was saved in a file called `./fixtures/http_replayer/example.json`, which you may want to check into version control.
+In the example above, because we passed `"testing"` as the context, the HTTP request and response was saved in a file called `./fixtures/http_replayer/testing.json`, which you may want to check into version control.
 All of `http_replayer`'s saved state is stored in this file, so to completely reset `http_replayer`, you simply need to delete this file.